ITC panel to explore AI uses, resources and more

 Cynthia Krutsinger

-Cynthia Krutsinger is dean of online learning at Pikes Peak State College in Colorado Springs, Colorado.
-She serves in other roles as the Colorado Community College System transitions to a new consortia model for online education called Colorado Online @.
-Krutsinger is an at-large board member for the Instructional Technology Council.
+Cynthia Krutsinger is dean of online learning at Pike Peak State College in Colorado Springs, Colorado.
+She is a board member of the Instructional Technology Council and serves as co-chair of its AI Affinity Group.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.